We're happy to welcome you to the University of Waterloo community

 Take part in online events

-Get to know your future classmates through virtual experiences and events organized by your peer mentor.
+Get to know your future classmates through virtual experiences and events organized by your peer mentor each week.
 These activities are a great way to meet other students and start to build friendships before classes begin in September.

-You'll also meet your future classmates in your faculty Live Chat in July.
-These Live Chats will feature a panel of upper-year students and will include chats to connect with other first-year students.
+You'll also meet your future classmates in your faculty Live sessions throughout July and August.
+These Live Sessions will feature different topics and formats that will give you a chance to connect with both upper-year students as well as other first-year students.

 What will my peer mentor and I talk about?